michaelnny/rl4llm/README.md

 ```

 > [!TIP]
+> Check the example at `scripts` on how to use the `SGLangClient` that uses HTTP to call the inference server, and an `SglMDPEnv` that can handle sample generation.

+> [!TIP]
-> Following the modular design, we can also run the SGLang inference server and deepspeed training on the single server as in `co-host mode`.
+> Following the modular design, we can also run the SGLang inference server and deepspeed training on the single server as in `co-hosting mode`.

 ## Sample Generation Environments